REGOVAR/Sandbox/sandbox/jobim_poster/v2bis_text.md

 - No money

 Regovar
-- Open-source and Free
+- Open source and free
-- HUGO's Hospitals, but also open to  everyone (Nancy Hospital joined us in June)
+- 7 hospitals, but also open to everyone
 - Able to run all pipelines
 - All data stored on local securized server
 - Allow and simplify the sharing of pipelines, panels, filters and statistics
+- For diagnosis and research

-Girci Grand-Ouest
+GIRCI Grand-Ouest
-- PHRCI project 2016-2018
+- Hospital Inter-Regional Clinical Research Project (PHRCI) 2016-2018
 - 156 000 €

 Workflow
 - Project
-- Local Database
+- Local database
-- Custom Filters
+- Custom filters
-- Custom Pipeline
+- Custom pipeline
 - Tiers CHU

 - Sequencing data